 one step at a time like this create place-responsive and conversation-based works, focusing on the activity of the audience as an essential element in the work.
 Exploring ways to allow audience members to find a point of relaxed engagement, involvement and activity in the imaginal and real worlds unfolding before them.

 NEWS & UPCOMING

-We have just finished the Australian premiere of Since I Suppose
+In October we presented the Australian premiere of Since I Suppose

-Before that we were in Chicago for the world premiere of Since I Suppose
+In August and September we were in Chicago for the world premiere of Since I Suppose

 with Chicago Shakespeare Theater.
 Audiences and critics seemed to really like it.
 Here are some audience tweets

 In June/July Suzanne and Julian spent a month in Tipperary, Ireland, creating two related walking shows with a group of teenagers in Clonmel for the Junction Festival there.
 This was followed in Dublin by a workshop and research for a potential new work, revolution